General Anesthesia and IV Sedation

 When Do I Need Anesthesia?

-Anytime you will be undergoing a procedure that could cause significant discomfort or pain, you should have anesthesia.
-If your proposed procedure calls general anesthesia, Dr. Atkins and his team will provide an exceptional anesthetic experience for you.
+• Anytime you undergo a procedure that could cause significant discomfort or pain, you should have anesthesia.
+If your proposed procedure calls for general anesthesia, Dr. Atkins, Dr. Ripperger, and their team will provide an exceptional anesthetic experience for you.
 General anesthesia is performed for invasive dental procedures like tooth extractions or implant placement.

-Depending on the procedure, there might be different anesthetic options available to you.
+• Depending on the procedure, there might be different anesthetic options available to you.
 The level of anesthesia you will need depends on your medical history and type of procedure.
-He will answer any questions or concerns you might have in preparation for your upcoming surgery.
+Dr. Atkins and Dr. Ripperger will answer any questions or concerns you might have in preparation for your upcoming surgery.
 Feel free to send us a question via our online contact form!

 Anesthesia